 The footprint of transportation is significant, particularly for the automobile.
 Between 30 and 60% of a metropolitan area may be devoted to transportation, an outcome of the over-reliance on infrastructures supporting road transportation.
-Yet, this footprint also underlines the strategic importance of transportation in the economic and social welfare of cities as mobility is a sign of efficiency and prosperity.
+Yet, this footprint also underlines the strategic importance of transportation in the economic and social welfare of cities, as mobility is a sign of efficiency and prosperity.

 j.
 Freight distribution

 Globalization and the materialization of the economy have resulted in growing quantities of freight moving within cities.
 As freight traffic commonly shares infrastructures supporting the circulation of passengers, the mobility of freight in urban areas has become increasingly controversial.
-The growth of e-commerce and home deliveries has created additional pressures in the urban mobility of freight.
+The growth of e-commerce and home deliveries has created additional pressures on the urban mobility of freight.
 City logistics strategies can be established to mitigate the variety of challenges faced by urban freight distribution.